hdmf-dev/hdmf/docs/source/sidecar.rst

 Modifying an HDMF File with a Sidecar JSON File
 ===============================================

-Users may want to update part of an HDMF file without rewriting the entire file.
+Users may want to make small updates or corrections to an HDMF file without rewriting the entire file.
 To do so, HDMF supports the use of a "sidecar" JSON file that lives adjacent to the HDMF file on disk and specifies modifications to the HDMF file.
-Only a limited set of modifications are supported; for example, users can delete a dataset or attribute but cannot create a new dataset or attribute.
+Only a limited set of modifications are supported; for example, users can hide a dataset or attribute so that it will not be read by HDMF, but cannot create a new dataset, attribute, group, or link.
 When HDMF reads an HDMF file, if the corresponding sidecar JSON file exists, it is automatically read and the modifications that it specifies are automatically applied.